 (1) In this section —

-“the body corporate” means the body corporate constituted under the Water Supply, Sewerage, and Drainage Act 1912.
+the body corporate means the body corporate constituted under the Water Supply, Sewerage, and Drainage Act 1912 2.

 (2) At the transfer time, the Ministerial Body becomes the successor of the body corporate.

 (3) Despite subsection (2), land that, immediately before the transfer time, is under the care, control and management (however described) of the body corporate —